 Tin is an important alloying metal.
 Solder, bronze and dental amalgam all contain tin, and the wires used in superconducting magnets, found in nuclear magnetic resonance (NMR) instruments and magnetic resonance imaging (MRI) scanners, are made of a tin-niobium alloy.

 Tin changes from its common everyday state known as ‘white tin’ into a soft powdery state called ‘grey tin’ when exposed to temperatures below 0 °C over a period of time.
 These different forms of tin are known as allotropes.

 Most large cathedrals have impressive musical organs, the pipes of which are made of a tin-lead alloy.
 In the winter months, if the air temperature in the cathedral is allowed to fall below zero for extended periods of time, the pipes can suffer from ‘tin disease’.
 The pipes are coated in a powdery grey substance, and they lose their tonal quality.

 One of the reasons put forward to explain why Napoleon’s army failed to defeat the Russian army in the winter of 1812 was that the tin buttons on the tunics of the French soldiers suffered from ‘tin disease’.
 Eventually the buttons turned to powder, and with no buttons, the soldiers’ tunics fell off and they froze to death!

-Explore further the difference between ferrous and non-ferrous materials.
+Explore further the difference between ferrous and non-ferrous materials on the ScienceDirect website.